 * A guide to French pronunciation expressed in the phonetic symbols of the International Phonetic Association (IPA)

+I hope you enjoyed today's story from the shoe repair shop, or cordonnerie.
 To comment on today's post, or to send in a correction, please use the comments box here.